 Venturing down Belcourt Avenue, you will find hidden gems like Savarino’s Cucina, a family-run Italian café serving everything from espresso and biscotti to fresh-baked Italian bread sandwiches and homemade gelato.
 Belcourt Taps offers stuffed burgers and fresh-cut fries served 7 ways along with nightly live music.
 Stop by Lucky Belly for a quick and tasty burger, enjoy a gourmet hot dog at ,The Dog of Nashville, or famous fried chicken baskets at McDougal’s.

 Hillsboro Village may seem small, but unique boutiques and specialty stores abound.
 BookMan/BookWoman Used Books offers more than 150,000 used volumes and a search service to help you find what you need.
 If you desire unique entertainment, look no further than the historic Belcourt Theatre.
 Opened in 1925 as a silent movie house and later, as the location of the venerable Grand Ole Opry, the Belcourt has since returned to its original use as a movie theatre showing classic, unique, and challenging fare not previously available in Nashville.
 At the moment the Belcourt Theatre is being renovated.
-The project should be complete by summer.
-Stay tuned!
+They will reopen the historic theatre on July 22.

 Pangaea, The Impeccable Pig, Tennessee Chic, and A Thousand Faces each offer their own varied selection of art, jewelry, office accessories, furniture and gifts.
 For unique gifts or rare finds, these stores are a must.
 Posh Boutique, a sister shop to the Green Hills favorite, offers a wide selection of the latest styles with prices ranging between $10 and $200, accommodating all budgets.
 Even glasses aren’t spared by this neighborhood’s chic style: SEE (Selective Eyewear Elements) features unique European designer eyewear.